temporalio/omes/README.md

 However, the fuzzer is also sensitive to its configuration, and thus the seed will only produce the exact same set of actions if the config has also not changed.
 Thus you should prefer to save binary files rather than seeds.

+Please do collect interesting fuzz cases in the `scenarios/fuzz_cases.yaml` file.
+This file currently has seeds, but could also easily reference stored binary files instead.

 ## Design decisions